-If the plan isn’t under audit, you may make a VCP submission using the model documents in Appendix C, including Form 14568-D, Schedule 4 – SIMPLE IRAs.
-You must include Forms 8950 and 8951.
+If the plan isn’t under audit, you may make a VCP submission using the model documents in Form 14568, Model VCP Compliance Statement, including Form 14568-D, Model VCP Compliance Statement - Schedule 4: SIMPLE IRAs.
+Include Forms 8950 and 8951.
 The fee for the VCP submission is $250.

 Audit Closing Agreement Program:

 If this mistake is discovered on audit, the relief that may be provided under VCP may still be available.
 However, you'll have to pay a sanction.
 The sanction under Audit CAP is a percentage of the maximum payment amount.

 Prior to establishing a SIMPLE IRA plan, determine whether you're eligible to have one.
 Make sure you include all employees for the “100-employee” count.
 This includes full-time, part-time, seasonal and leased employees who earned more than $5,000 in compensation in the prior year.
 It also includes employees of other employers in the same controlled or affiliated service group.
 If you had fewer than 100 employees and the business grew to exceed 100, the rules provide for a grace period.
 Generally, the grace period is two calendar years following the year in which the 100-employee limitation was last satisfied.
 (The grace period may be different if you exceed the limitation because of an acquisition or disposition involving your business.)
 During the grace period, you may still make contributions for the affected employees.
 At the same time, you have the opportunity to set up another type of retirement plan for your employees, but only after the year of the last contributions to the SIMPLE IRA plan.